blazium-engine/blazium-docs/tutorials/platform/android/android_plugin.rst

 --------------

 **Version 1 (v1)** of the Android plugin system was introduced in Godot 3 and compatible with Godot 4.0 and 4.1.
-That version allowed developers to augment the Godot engine with Java, Kotlin and native functionality.
+That version allowed developers to augment the Blazium Engine with Java, Kotlin and native functionality.

 Starting in Godot 4.2, Android plugins built on the v1 architecture are now deprecated.
 Instead, Godot 4.2 introduces a new **Version 2 (v2)** architecture for Android plugins.